-And speaking of Zabriskie Point, I’ve become obsessed with a Pink Floyd bootleg for years now and wanted to call it to your attention, dear readers, chances are that some of you reading this might enjoy it, too.
+And speaking of Zabriskie Point, I’ve been obsessed with a Pink Floyd bootleg for years now and wanted to call it to your attention, dear readers, chances are that some of you might enjoy it, too.

-Under the title 370 Roman Yards” or “A Total Zabriskie Point of View,” you can hear all of the soundtrack music recorded by Pink Floyd for Antonioni that never made it into the film.
-Whichever name you find it under, these boots purport to be the “lost” Pink Floyd soundtrack to Zabriskie Point with all eight of those tracks recorded for the film in the order of the intended album’s run list.
+Under the titles like “370 Roman Yards” or “A Total Zabriskie Point of View,” you can hear all of the soundtrack music recorded by Pink Floyd for Antonioni that never made it into the film.
+Whichever name you find it under, these boots purport to be the “lost” Pink Floyd soundtrack to Zabriskie Point with all eight of the tracks recorded for the film appearing in the order of the intended album’s run list.
 Some of the boots contain all the known outtakes.

 In the summer of 1969 Michelangelo Antonioni completed the filming of his visionary and prophetic view of America and our society.
 All that was left was to complete the movie with a good soundtrack.
 Antonioni was interested in everything that was new and trendy among young people.
 Don Hall was on the air during his nocturnal DJ program on KPPC FM Pasadena when he was contacted personally by Antonioni at the end of the summer of 1969.
 Antonioni really liked Don and invited him to have some screenings of the movie.
 After that Don provided a list of songs he felt would work, most coming from his program.
 Antonioni asked MGM to hire Don as Music Advisor for the soundtrack and came back to Roma (Don still has a letter from Antonioni, sent from Rome with the list of the songs he’d like to be in the movie, all songs for the radio-desert sequences).